-For almost 125 years, the Bradford Deaf Centre has been a hub for the local D/deaf community.
-The photographs in this display illustrate the Centre’s history and significance.
+For almost 125 years, Bradford Deaf Centre has been a hub for the local D/deaf community.
+The photographs in this display were chosen to illustrate the Centre’s history and significance.

 The Bradford Deaf Centre was established in 1896, making it one of the longest standing D/deaf centres in the UK.
 Hosting everything from weddings to jubilees, it has been a meeting point for D/deaf people from Bradford, West Yorkshire and further afield.